collective/collective.glossary/README.rst

 collective.glossary
 ===================

-A Dexterity-based content type to define a glossary and its terms.
+Two content types to define a glossary and its terms.

 The terms are defined as title / definition pairs.
-Where the title can have variations.
-The definiton can be formated richt text.
+The title can have variations.
+The definiton is formated richt text.

 Translations